reworkjs/reworkjs/docs/state-management/providers.md

 ### State

-Now adding state to a provider isn't very complicated.
+Adding state to a provider isn't very complicated.
 Simply add a static property to it and voilà:
 As soon as the provider loads, the property will be added to the fragment of the store this provider handles.

 ```javascript